 Funeral Resolutions vs. Eulogy

 While a funeral resolution and eulogy are similar in nature, they are different types of tributes.
 A eulogy is a light-hearted speech filled with anecdotes, stories and memories about the deceased person's life.
 An immediate family member or close friend, such as a spouse or sibling, usually delivers a eulogy.
+See our information on how to write a eulogy for more information

 In a church setting, a funeral resolution is a speech about the loved one's relationship with God.
 The tone is more serious and reverent.
 A member of the clergy or pastoral staff typically delivers the resolution; however, close family members and friends also present them.